-The Office of Cultural Enrichment and Diversity works with various constituents within the Sage community including the Spirituality Center to create programming aimed at increasing awareness and fostering an environment that welcomes religious and spiritual expression.
+The Office of Diversity & Inclusion works with various constituents within the Sage community including the Spirituality Center to create programming aimed at increasing awareness and fostering an environment that welcomes religious and spiritual expression.

 Diverse Clubs and Organizations

 Sage has a number of diversity and cultural groups on campus.
 These groups hold regular students meetings and events on campus for all Sage students.
-If you do not see a group below which represents you, let the Office of Cultural Enrichment and Diversity know and we will work with you to develop a group.
+If you do not see a group below which represents you, let the Office of Diversity & Inclusion know and we will work with you to develop a group.